State of Wisconsin

 IM agencies must assist the applicant or member in obtaining verification if they request help or have difficulty in obtaining it.

-The best information available should be used to process the application or change within the time limit when both of the following conditions exist:
+The best information available is used to process the application or change within the time limit when both of the following conditions exist:

 1. The applicant or member does not have the power to produce verification.